phaethonp/phaethonp.github.io/non_gov_tools.md

-### Action Plan
-**Foundation: Start Simple and Cost-Effective**<br>
+### What's the Action Plan: We Start Simple and Cost-Effective

 * **Focus on Applications:** This initiative isn't about research.
-We aim to apply existing AI knowledge for tangible, everyday benefits.
+We aim to apply existing AI knowledge for tangible, everyday benefits.<br>

 * **Open-Source Models:** We'll use proven models such as:
   * LLAMA family of models (by Facebook Research): Known for being both open and efficient, making them ideal for practical applications.
-More Info
+More Info<br>

   * MIT Liquid Neural Networks: A cutting-edge model that allows for adaptability in machine learning tasks.
 More Info & Research Paper

 **Engagement: Foster a Collaborative Environment**<br>